Tips for Mental Resilience During COVID-19

 2. Reach Out to Others

 Staying connected with others is important to your well being.
-Though it currently may be difficult to spend time in person with those who matter most, you can still remain connected through phone calls, video calls, emails, text messages and even writing letters.
+Try to spend as much time in person as you can.
+Otherwise it is very beneficial to remain connected through phone calls, video calls, emails, text messages and even writing letters.

 3. Start with a Stop

-For two minutes before getting out of bed in the morning, look forward and look back: run through your day in your head without attaching judgement.
+For two minutes before getting out of bed in the morning, look forward: run through your day in your head without attaching judgement.
 Then identify something positive within your day or that you are looking forward to.
-Before going to sleep, stop and look back on your day with gratitude.
+Before going to sleep, stop and look back on your day and choose at least one event to feel grateful for.

 Crashing into a diet or a starting an intense workout can be difficult to maintain.
 This can lead to feelings of failure.
 To avoid this, select one small aspect of your life you want to tackle first.
-For example, instead of a goal of running 20 miles a week, start with running twice a week.
+For example, instead of a goal of working out 7 days a week, choose 2 days a week to go to the gym and 2 days to go for a walk.

 It can be difficult to find time to relax when your To-Do List is never-ending.
-Carving out even five to ten minutes each day to read or relax can greatly reduce stress to a level that prevents damaging physical outcomes.
+Carving out even five to ten minutes each day to read or relax can greatly reduce stress.
+This will promote long term health.